pierremigeon/pierremigeon/README.md

 - 🌱 I am curious and autodidactic.
 I'm constantly reading, tinkering and taking online courses.
 - 🔬 I have degrees in biology and genetics and a background in scientific research (specifically, genomics).
 - :bouncing_ball_person: ISTQB certified tester https://tinyurl.com/4hfzfnr3
-- 👀 I’m into genetics, C, python, SQL, data, and testing.
+- 👀 I’m into C, python, SQL, data, genomics, and software testing.
 - 👍 I like to build things, but I also like to break them and have an eye for details.
 - 👨‍💻 Seeking either manual QA internships / jobs or bioinformatics and data positions.
 - 📫 Email me @ pi3rre.migeon@gmail.com.
 I have many social medias, always respond to people, and am happy to engage.